firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Software Engineering
-description: Learn how to run multiple instructions in parallel with Batches using ParallelSingletonExecutor in Python.
-Optimize your tasks effortlessly.
+description: Learn how to run instructions concurrently using Batches with the ParallelSingletonExecutor in Dria, perfect for efficient task management.
 tags:
-- parallel execution
-- Python
+- Batches
-- asyncio
+- Parallel Execution
 - Dria
+- Concurrency
-- ParallelSingletonExecutor
+- Async Programming
 ---

 # Batches